-The world has gone mad.
+In SHERLOCK HOLMES: A GAME OF SHADOWS, the world has gone mad.
 Bombs are going off in Strasbourg and Vienna, an American mogul has dropped dead, and a prince has committed suicide.
 The events may seem random, a cacophony of chaos.
 But as the intrepid and eccentric detective Sherlock Holmes (Robert Downey Jr.) soon discovers, there's a brilliant and masterful villain on the loose: Professor Moriarty (Jared Harris).
 And he's not just after power and wealth: He's after Holmes.
 He's also gunning for Holmes' right-hand man, Dr. John Watson (Jude Law), who's just gotten married but may not be quite retired from sleuthing.

 Is it any good?

 How can this franchise not be entertaining with the talented Robert Downey Jr. playing a historically fascinating lead (and Law as a gutsy Watson)?
 Sherlock Holmes: A Game of Shadows even looks entertaining: The tableau is drained of color, etched in charcoal, but still very stylized, which fits director Guy Ritchie's signature.
 He's assured another hit.

 But is it great?
 Perhaps expectations are raised too high, but it feels like the bloom of the movie's specific visual and storytelling style is fading a bit.
 Ritchie's swift deconstruction of Holmes' thought process seem wasted on what-if situations instead of on actual detective work.
 And, yes, the bromance between Holmes and Watson is charming, but it's clear when Holmes faces Moriarty that the movie hungers for more of that type of confrontation.
 It's an iconic match-up, and it's too bad we don't spend much time with it and Holmes' other misadventures.
 Let the master detective detect!